ehsong/ehsong.github.io/_pages/research.md

 # Book Chapters

-“Changes in State-Civil Society Relations in China during Hu and Xi.”
-With Runya Qiaoan.
+<details style="display:inline"><summary>“Changes in State-Civil Society Relations in China during Hu and Xi.” (with Runya Qiaoan.)
 In Czeslaw Tubilewicz (Eds.), *Critical Issues in Contemporary China*.
-Routledge. in print.
+Routledge. in print.</summary><br><p>This chapter traces Chinese official discourse and regulatory frameworks concerning civil society, scrutinizing their impact on the evolution of the Chinese third sector and their broader implications for China’s governance.
+The analysis unfolds over two distinct eras – the Hu Era (2002–2012) and the Xi Era (2013–present) – delving into how the Party-state strategically shapes the narrative and policies of civil society.
+The chapter incorporates a qualitative narrative analysis of Party publications and state documents and an examination of empirical case studies.
+The chapter not only sheds light on the adaptation of the Party-state to maintain control over the growing third sector but also unveils the nuanced interplay between official discourse and political practice.
+It also offers insights into the potential trajectory of China’s future civil society governance.</p></details>

 # Media & Policy